Skip to content

 This is what 112 is for.
 They speak English.
 Just dial.

-Amber — see a doctor today
+Which symptoms are amber — see a doctor today?

 • Fever above 38.5°C lasting more than a day